yonesora56/plant2human/README.md

 # moving index file
 mv swissprot* ./index/index_swissprot/
 ```
-Note: We have written a [CWL file describing above process](./Tools/02_foldseek_database.cwl), but we have confirmed that an error occurs and are in the process of correcting it.
+**Note:** We have written a [CWL file describing the above process](./Tools/02_foldseek_database.cwl), but we have confirmed an error and are correcting it.

 &nbsp;

-### 2-2.
-Downloading a BLAST index file
+#### 2-2.
+Downloading a BLAST Index File

 An index FASTA file must be downloaded to obtain the amino acid sequence using the `blastdbcmd` command from the UniProt database.
-In this case, since it is a rice and human comparison, it can be downloaded as follows.
+Since it is a rice and human comparison, it can be downloaded as follows.

 ```bash
 # Oryza sativa (all uniprot entries)